deweyjose/rustling/README.md

 During the simulation only a single `pattern type` is active.
 The `pattern type` can be changed by pressing the `p` key.

 Each `pattern type` has an array of patterns.
 You place a pattern on the grid by typing the number corresponding to its index in the array (not 0 based!).

+Feel free to customize [shapes.json](shapes.json) to add new patterns or even entirely new `pattern types`.

 Use the `h` help key to see what number key a specific pattern is.